-- The team(s) allowing the fewest runs shall advance. - If a tie still remains, the team(s) that scored the most runs shall advance. - Note: The maximum number of runs allowed in a game for this calculation is 12. - Finally, if a tie still remains, the team(s) that allowed the fewest runs "in a single game," shall advance. - E. Determining Home Team.
+- The team(s) allowing the fewest runs shall advance. - If a tie still remains, the team(s) that scored the most runs shall advance.

+Note: The maximum number of runs allowed in a game for this calculation is 12.

+- Finally, if a tie still remains, the team(s) that allowed the fewest runs "in a single game," shall advance. - E. Determining Home Team.
 For non-seeded tournament games, the home team shall be determined by the toss of a coin, the winner having the choice.
 For seeded tournaments, the higher seeded team shall be the home team.
-Seedings that were determined at the beginning of the tournament shall remain in effect for the entire tournament\lf both teams are seeded the same, a coin flip will determine the home team.
+Seedings that were determined at the beginning of the tournament shall remain in effect for the entire tournament_lf both teams are seeded the same, a coin flip will determine the home team.
 In all cases, the home team shall occupy the first base dugout unless the game is played at Fenway, in which case, the home team shall occupy the third base dugout. - F. Protests.
 Protests of playing rules must be made and resolved before play is continued.
 If play is continued, the protest cannot be made.
 To lodge a protest, the manager must inform the plate umpire immediately after the play in question, and before the next pitch or play.
 A conference of game umpires shall be called, the protest reviewed, and a decision rendered.
 If the decision is not to the satisfaction of the manager, the protest shall be referred to the attending League Director or WSLL representative prior to play resuming.
 Their decision shall be final. - G. Season Pitching Rules.
 All rest requirements specified by the Little League pitch count regulations apply between a team's final regular season game and their first tournament game.
-These rules also apply throughout the tournament.
+These rules also apply throughout the tournament. - H. Defensive Play.
+For the AA and AAA levels all regular season player participation rules shall apply.
+For the AA the following exception to regular season participation rules shall apply: players are allowed to play more than 4 innings in the infield in the event the game goes into extra innings.